microchip-pic-avr-solutions/epc9143-power-advanced-voltage-mode-control/.mchp_private/doxygen_src/markdown-files/getting_started.md

-## 1-Getting Started
+## Getting Started
 ### Introduction to the Microchip SMPS Firmware Framework Architecture

 This power converter firmware is based on a set of standardized software modules, which are initialized and executed by a central, two priority level, cooperative task scheduler.
-The standardized building blocks (modules) are providing a framework of functions provided by device driver modules, which are tailored to application-specific requirements by configuring their respective data objects.
+The standardized building blocks (modules) are providing a framework of function building blocks (tasks) encapsulated in open-source libraries (device driver modules).
+These device driver modules are tailored to application-specific requirements by configuring their respective data objects (properties) and provide additional function calls (methods) for high-level control from external user code.

+#### a) Task Functions:
+Each task provides the following set of standard functions:

+-